Metabolic cost as an organizing principle for cooperative learning: Guarantees on reward estimates

-For an agent to implement the metabolic prior, it must constrain the fraction of situations $\frac{k}{|\cS|}$ in which it spikes.
-Although $ei(\pi,a_1)\neq ei_u(\pi,a_1)$, it is nevertheless the case that $ei$ and $ei_u$ covary since increasing the number of situations where an agent spikes decreases \emph{both} $ei$ and $ei_u$; similarly, decreasing the number of situations where an agent spikes increases both $ei$ and $ei_u$.
+Note that $ei$ and $ei_u$ covary since increasing the number of situations where a neuron spikes decreases \emph{both} $ei$ and $ei_u$; similarly, decreasing the number of situations where a neuron spikes increases both $ei$ and $ei_u$.

+Thus, tightening the metabolic constraint in Assumption~\ref{a:metabolic}, by choosing low $\rho$, yields policies that have better guarantees on their reward estimates.

+\begin{rem} The assumption that inputs are i.i.d. is not realistic for cortical neurons.
+We make two remarks.
+First, if rewards are only non-zero in the presence of neuromodulatory signals, then the assumption states that situations directly preceding neuromodulator release are i.i.d, which is more reasonable.
+Second, similar results have recently been obtained in non-i.i.d. scenarios using more sophisticated PAC-Bayes methods \cite{rubin:11} -- and these may be applicable to our setting. \end{rem}

-Figure~\ref{f:ei-bound}a plots the effective information generated by spiking against the difference between the normalized empirical and expected reward.
-Rewards functions of the form $\reward(a,s,n)=|a|\cdot g(s,n)$ were drawn randomly and the expected and empirical error for 16,000 deterministic policies with $|\cS|=50$, $P(\cS)$ uniform and $T_1=20$ were computed.
+\paragraph{Guarantees in practice.} Figure~\ref{f:ei-bound} plots information encoded in spikes ($x$-axis) against the difference between the normalized empirical and expected reward ($y$-axis).
+Rewards were drawn randomly and the expected and empirical error for 16,000 deterministic policies with $|\cS|=50$, $P(\cS)$ uniform and $T_1=20$ were computed.
 Policies were sampled randomly with $k$, the number of situations causing the policy to spike, varying uniformly across $[1,25]$.
 The figure shows that both normalized error and the standard error of the error decrease as $ei$ increases.

-Figure~\ref{f:ei-bound}a thus confirms that the bound in Theorem~\ref{t:vcr} is a reasonable guide to performance in practice.
+Figure~\ref{f:ei-bound} confirms that the bound in Theorem~\ref{t:vcr} is a reasonable guide to performance in practice.

-\begin{rem} The assumption that inputs are i.i.d. is not realistic for a system of interacting agents such as cortex.
-We make two remarks.
-First, if rewards are only non-zero in the presence of neuromodulatory signals, then the assumption is more reasonable since it states that situations directly preceding neuromodulator release are i.i.d.
-Second, similar results have recently been obtained for non-i.i.d. scenarios using PAC-Bayes methods \cite{rubin:11} -- and these may be applicable to our setting. \end{rem}

-Theorem~\ref{t:vcr} and the experiments in Fig.~\ref{f:ei-bound}a are our third main result.
-They show that the higher the effective information generated by spiking, the better an agent's empirical estimate of its expected reward after spiking.
-The metabolic prior, Assumption~\ref{a:strongprior}, thus controls the quality of an agent's empirical estimates of its expected reward.\footnote{A related result in \cite{balduzzi:11ffp} is that the effective information generated by empirical risk minimization coincides (essentially) with empirical VC-entropy, which appears in bounds on expected risk.}
+Thus, the more information encoded in spikes, the better a neuron's empirical estimate of its expected reward per spike.
+The metabolic constraint in Assumption~\ref{a:metabolic} controls the quality of a neuron's empirical estimates of its expected reward.